Arthur A. Goldberg

-Arthur Abba Goldberg (born 1940) is an American businessman and leader in the ex-gay movement.
+Arthur Abba Goldberg (born 1940) is an American businessman, convicted fraudster, and leader in the ex-gay movement.
 He is co-founder and co-director of Jews Offering New Alternatives for Healing (JONAH) and president of Positive Alternatives to Homosexuality (PATH).

 Education

 He received his B.A. majoring in Government, with a minor in English from American University with general honors, and a J.D. from Cornell University where he wrote for the Cornell Law Review and was also the editor of the Cornell Law Forum from 1964 to 1965.
 He was a professor at the University of Connecticut School of Law and Deputy Attorney General of New Jersey.
 He was licensed to practice law in both New Jersey and Connecticut.

 Views on homosexuality

 While attending New York University, Goldberg's son and the son of Elaine Berk both came out as gay.
 Goldberg and Berk found that much of the ex-gay movement was strongly associated with charismatic Christianity.
 Wanting a spiritual alternative for same-sex attracted Jews, they co-founded Jews Offering New Alternatives for Healing (JONAH).
 In the 1960s, Goldberg traveled to the American South, and now "employs the language of civil rights to argue that people should have the right to change their sexuality."

 Goldberg "uses Jewish law texts and scientific study to get to the individual root causes of same sex attraction and help those who are unhappy with their lifestyle reassert their gender identity and change their life."
 In 2008, he wrote Light in the Closet: Torah, Homosexuality, and the Power to Change.
 In the book, Goldberg claims that there is no genetic cause of homosexuality, and argues that homosexual orientation can be changed through reparative therapy.
 In 2012, former clients of JONAH represented by the Southern Poverty Law Center and two other law firms, sued JONAH and its founders for consumer fraud.
 After drawn-out court proceedings, the former clients won in December 2015.
 The New Jersey Superior court ordered JONAH to close and liquidate its assets by June 2016.
 But 11 days after the jury found JONAH guilty, its founders, Arthur Goldberg and Elaine Berk, opened a new nonprofit: the Jewish Institute for Global Awareness, or JIFGA (which was actually a recycled acronym; the two had previously called their organization the “Jonah Institute for Gender Affirmation”).
 JIFGA filed for nonprofit status using JONAH’s old address and phone number.
 The legal team behind the original lawsuit filed a motion on March 28, 2018 urging the New Jersey court to enforce its original ruling.
 They allege that JIFGA’s operations are “indistinguishable” from JONAH’s—that it is carrying on as though no court order had happened.
 JONAH’s lawyers responded that, yes, their clients were providing referrals to therapists under the new name, and that JIFGA’s new clients “most likely” include individuals “seeking assistance with “same-sex attraction.”